Indra333/earthscape/app/README.md

 2.)
 You can create a virtual environment using conda to avoid dependencies/version issues on your computer.

-By using Conda, no extra env files will reside in your repo.
+By using conda, no extra env files will reside in your repo.

 	conda create --name myenv &&
 	conda activate myenv

-Or reuse the existing .gitignore: .env\*.local by adding X:
+Or you can reuse the existing .gitignore: .env\*.local by adding X:

 	python3 -m venv .envX.local &&
 	source .envX.local/bin/activate

 3.)
 In the local repo:

-	run npm install
+	run npm install &&
 	brew install supabase/tap/supabase

 For Windows [see detailed steps](../)